 The Helen Hamlyn Centre for Design

-Gianpaolo holds a joint MA/MSc in Innovation Design Engineering from the Royal College of Art and Imperial College London.
+Gianpaolo holds a joint MA/MSc from the RCA and Imperial College London.

-Since joining the Helen Hamlyn Centre for Design in 2010 Gianpaolo has developed projects in the Health and Patient Safety Lab.
+When joining the Helen Hamlyn Centre for Design in 2010 Gianpaolo applied his design skills to develop projects in the Health and Patient Safety Lab.
 He worked as a Research Associate in the Redesign of the UK Ambulance project to deliver a full-size demonstrator unit that is now influential in an agreement for a national specification among manufacturers and the NHS.
 His work on the ambulance has received multiple international awards including the Design Museum's Design of the Year Award in 2012 and a Silver IDEA Award by the Industrial Designers Society of America.

 The ambulance project led Gianpaolo to develop an interest in user-centred design for medical and healthcare applications.
 Within the centre's Healthcare & Patient Safety Lab he has been involved in the Department of Health and Design Council initiative to reduce violence and aggression in A&E departments through design.
-These proposals are being taken forward by design consultancy PearsonLloyd and are currently being trialled by several NHS Trusts across the UK.
-The work has recently received a Silver IDEA Award by the Industrial Designers Society of America.
+These proposals have been implemented at several NHS Trusts across the UK demonstrating financial savings and improved patient outcomes.
+The work was awarded a Silver IDEA Award by the Industrial Designers Society of America.

 Fusari, G., Matthews, E. (2013) Redesigning the UK Emergency Ambulance in Journal of Medical Devices, September

 Matthews, E., Fusari, G., Torlei, K., & West, J. (2013) Research and Design: How do we combine them to bring better solutions to market? in Journal of Medical Devices, September